tajdehart/portfolio/src/studies/mad-courses.md

 stewardship.
 They work with tribes in the Philippines to create interactive &ldquo;video adventures,&rdquo; their own brand of gamified educational videos.

-## My Role
+## The Project

-MAD is a small startup, so their team grows and changes regularly, with new contractors coming in and team members shifting roles fluidly.

 MAD needed a variety of design work to help tie together the look and feel of their products, including a website and a brand guide.

-MAD&rsquo;s video courses are packaged with worksheets, digital minigames and activities deliver presentations around the globe.
-The brand needed to be distinct, to stand out from other ed-tech businesses, while being versatile enough to work with MAD&rsquo;s different products.
+The interactive courses are MAD&rsquo;s main product, but they also create worksheets, digital minigames and activities to accompany the adventures &mdash; each of which needed to have a distinctive, consistent look.

+MAD is a also a very small startup, so their team grows and changes regularly, with new contractors coming in and team members shifting roles fluidly.
+The brand I created needed to be versatile, to fit with the variety of MAD&rsquo;s offerings, while being relatively approachable to anyone on the team.

 ## Brand Guide

-They needed a brand guide to give cohesion to their website, print products, presentations and some of MAD&rsquo;s more unique digital tools.

 MAD teaches students to use _systems thinkings frameworks,_ like this worksheet

 ![A worksheet for MAD's system thinkings courses](../images/mad-courses-jamboard.jpg)

-> A digital &ldquo;notebook&rdquo; for recording thoughts during one of MAD's online
+> A digital &ldquo;notebook&rdquo; I created using google sheets
-> courses:

 ![A worksheet for MAD's system thinkings courses](../images/mad-courses-slideshow.jpg)